QubesOS/qubes-doc/introduction/support.md

 read.
 Use good judgment, and be especially careful when following instructions (e.g., copying commands) given by others on the lists.

-All official announcements from the [Qubes team] will be signed by the PGP key belonging to the team member who sends the announcement.
-However, anyone on the list can choose to sign their messages, so the presence of a PGP signature does not indicate authority.
+All official announcements from the [Qubes team] to a mailing list will be signed by the PGP key belonging to the team member who sends the announcement.
+However, anyone on a mailing list can choose to sign their messages, so the presence of a PGP signature does not indicate authority.
 How, then, should you sort the good advice from the bad?
  This is up to each individual to decide, but it helps to know that many members of our community have proven themselves knowledgeable through their [contributions] to the project.
 Typically, these individuals sign their messages with the same key as (or another key authenticated by) the one they use to